mcavallo/foundry-vtt-random-target/README.md

 3. Delete the **Random Target** macro from your toolbar
 4. Import the macro again from the **Random Target** macro compendium

+# Settings

+The module has a settings page that you can use to customize the experience to your liking.
+Read more about it [here](https://github.com/mcavallo/foundry-vtt-random-target/wiki/Settings).

 # Supported Systems

 While this module should work without problems with most systems, it has been tested and visually optimized for: